wenkokke/NLQ/talk.md

 Today we're going to talk about the way that type theory can be used in natural language processing.
 This is usually called "categorial grammar" or "type-logical grammar".
-Now, since this topic isn't really a part of the CS programme here in Utrecht, I'm gonna start now out by giving you a quick introduction to the field... now!
+Now, since this topic isn't really a part of the CS programme here in Utrecht, I'm gonna start out by giving you a quick introduction to the field... now!

 ---

 ####2
 Okay, so the part of NLP that we're going to discuss is called NLU for natural language understanding.
-And behind me, you can see what I've titled an "abstract natural language understanding pipeline".
+And behind me, you can see what I'm gonna call an "abstract natural language understanding pipeline".
 Now, an NLU pipeline is a function from sentences, which are strings, into formulas in _higher-order_ logic -- and, we'll get into defining what that means in a minute.
-Natural language understanding is a whole bunch of work, so it's generally subdivided into some smaller, more manageable problems -- morphological or word-form analysis, lexical analysis, etc. To the left you see these phases, or functions.
-And to the right you see what they do.
+Natural language understanding is a hugely complicated problem, so we generally divide it into smaller, more manageable problems that we can actually solve.
+So for instance, morphological analysis, lexical analysis, etc. You see these smaller problem behind me, to the left.
+And to the right you see the inputs and outputs for the functions that solve these problems.

-The morphological function lemmatises words -- that means, get's them in some sort of base form, like with see-saw -- and adds some information.
-For instance, foxes is reduced to the base form fox, and we add the marker PL to show that we mean the plural.
+So, the morphological function lemmatises words -- that means, get's them in some sort of base form, like with see-saw -- and adds some information.
+For instance, when we reduce 'foxes' to its lemma 'fox', we add a little marker PL to show that it's the plural.
-The lexical function just looks up the part-of-speech tags -- or types -- of the words.
-For instance, Mary is an NP -- a noun phrase -- and see is a transitive verb -- meaning a verb with two arguments.
+Then, the lexical function just kinda looks up the part-of-speech tags, which are sorta the types of words.
+For instance, 'Mary' is an NP -- or a noun phrase -- and 'see' is a transitive verb -- meaning a verb with two arguments.

 Then, interesting things start to happen.
-The syntactic function takes the string of words (and information) and turns it into a tree -- or parse tree, which is sort of like an abstract syntax tree for natural language.
+The syntactic function takes the sentence, which basically a list of words and some info by now, and and turns it into a parse tree, sort of like an abstract syntax tree for natural language.
 And the semantic function takes this tree, and compiles it to some expression in higher order logic.
 The eh, pragmatic function is listed here for completeness, but we can't really list an output here, since pragmatics is all about using contextual information -- body language, intonation, conversational history and stuff... and we don't have any of that.
+'Cuz we just have one example sentence.

 Now, the part of this pipeline that we're going to address today -- and that type theory is especially suited at dealing with -- is the semantic phase.
-Ideally, we'd want to cover the syntactic phase as well -- without parsing we can hardly call our field grammar -- and we might come back to that near the end of the talk.
-But the current state of affair in the field is that in most publications, people are preoccupied with accepting the right parse trees, and translating them to the right semantics.
-And that's what we'll be doing today.
+Ideally, we'd want to cover the syntactic phase as well, and we'll get to that, because without parsing we can hardly call our field grammar.
+But there's a lot of research in linguistics arguing which parse trees are the correct ones for which sentence, so for most of this talk we'll just use these trees and focus on giving them the right semantics.

-Now sometimes we might simplify things somewhat.
-For instance, we might forget about that whole "past" marker up there, since it's rather trivial to insert.
-Other times we may make gross oversimplifications.
-But don't worry, there'll be a pedagogical reason for that, and at the end of this talk we should have a clear understanding of how the semantic phase can be implemented, and of some things it can and cannot do.
+Now, that expression up there is a little bit complicated, so for a lot of this talk we'll simplify things somewhat.
+We might forget about that whole "past" marker up there, since it's pretty easy to insert.
+And we might be making a little bit of a gross oversimplification for most of this talk.
+But don't worry, there's be a pedagogical reason for that, and at the end of this talk we should have a clear understanding of how to properly build this semantic function.

 Oh.
 It might be worthwhile to spend just a second talking about that sentence meaning right there, while it's still on screen.
 Because it's all complicated-looking.
-So what it says is "there is a p", and that `p` is a predicate or a (characteristic function of a) set, "there is a p, such that for all x for which p(x)", which you can read as "for all x in that set", "x is a fox, and in the past Mary saw x".
+So what it says is "there is a p", and that `p` is a predicate or a set, "there is a p, such that for all x for which p(x)", which you can read as "for all x in that set", "x is a fox, and in the past Mary saw x".
 So there's a set of things, and they're foxes, and Mary saw them.

-It's not that simple, right, because this doesn't guarantee that she saw two or more foxes -- and you would be kinda upset if I said this, knowing that she saw exactly zero foxes.
-And this would also be true if Mary saw all foxes in p, but she saw them at different events in the past.
-But all in all, it's pretty good.
+It's not that simple, right, because this doesn't guarantee that she saw two or more foxes -- which is what people generally mean when they use a plural.
+And this particular meaning would also be true if Mary saw all foxes in p, but she saw them at different times in the past.
+We can fix all that.
+But we're not gonna.
+For now, it's pretty good.

 ---